-If you have thought about social selling and what it can do for you, it is time to stop thinking and start doing.
+If you have thought about social selling and what it can do for you, it's time to stop thinking and start doing.

 Social selling simply means when salespeople directly interact with potential leads on social media platforms.